simonwjackson/elevate/packages/moonbeam/README.md

 ## Tips

 - [Moonlight](https://moonlight-stream.org) remembers your last settings.
 You can just use `moonbeam stream MyHost "My Game"` to use the same settings as before.
 - If you're not sure what settings to use, just run the basic command.
-Moonbeam will try to choose the best settings for you.
+Moonbeam will automatically choose the best settings for you.
 - Use `--priority fps` if you prefer smooth motion over sharp images, or `--priority resolution` if you prefer sharper images over smoother motion.
 - When you set a range (like min and max resolution or FPS), Moonbeam doesn't just choose between the two extremes.
 It tries many options in between to find the best balance for your current network conditions.